xxxoFiona/Face-recognition-system-based-on-CNN/README.md

-# this can be used to classify human gender, including 'Picture preprocessing' 'model training' 'gender recognition'
+# Using CNN to classify human gender